trujilloRJ/personal_blog/content/posts/radar-doppler.md

 <img src="/posts/images/conv_results.png" width=700/>

 Nice!
 It can be seen how both training and validation losses decrease on each iteration.
-Moreover, we have successfully reduce the gap between the training (`0.965`) and validation (`0.941`) accuracy.
+Moreover, we have successfully reduced the gap between the training (`0.965`) and validation (`0.941`) accuracy.
 Moreover, the validation accuracy is higher than the one obtained for the first model `Conv1Net`.

 Finally, let's check the new model summary: